 You’re probably well aware that customers choose to do business with your company for any number of reasons, but have you ever thought about why they don’t do business with your competitors?

 The top reasons all point to your business being different.
-Whether it’s a service, the quality of your work or even something as seemingly miniscule as a smiling receptionist, your company does something that make your customers prefer you.
+Whether it’s a service, the quality of your work or even something as seemingly minuscule as a smiling receptionist, your company does something that makes your customers prefer you.